fatihaydin1/vibes/README.md

 # the-vibes-algorithm

 Please cite as
-Aydın, Fatih, and Zafer Aslan.
-“The Construction of a Majority-Voting Ensemble Based on the Interrelation and Amount of Information of Features.”
-The Computer Journal, Oxford University Press (OUP), Nov.
-2019, doi:10.1093/comjnl/bxz118.
+Fatih Aydın, Zafer Aslan, The Construction of a Majority-Voting Ensemble Based on the Interrelation and Amount of Information of Features, The Computer Journal, Volume 63, Issue 11, November 2020, Pages 1756–1774, https://doi.org/10.1093/comjnl/bxz118